In a previous article, we looked at the essential benefits from learning Computer Science basics and how it can help you learn coding faster.

 1: Computer Basics (Treehouse)

-Computer Basics at Team Treehouse is an excellent introduction to Computer Science for beginners.
+Computer Basics at Treehouse is a quick but valuable introduction to Computer Science for beginners.

 If you’re in a hurry, this short course is perfect for you.
 You will learn a bunch of Computer Science basics in just about an hour.
 You’ll take a look at the underlying concepts of how computers work and what’s happening behind the scenes when you run your computer programs.